The Assessor change your value for no reason? True or False?

 Does the Assessor set what your taxes are going to be?
 True or False?

 False - The Assessor sets valuation as of January 1st each year.
-The tax rates are set by October 15th each year.
+The tax rates are set by October 20th each year.
 The taxing entities that use your tax dollars establish what your taxes will be.
 The new taxes will be posted after the November 22nd Certification to the Treasurer.

 Who controls the valuation process in the State of Nebraska?